-Key Stage 3 (KS3)
+Key Stage 3 (KS3):

 In Years 7 and 8, all pupils study National Curriculum subjects, complemented by a technology and creative arts carousel, delivered in specialised classrooms with dedicated resources and equipment.

-In order to effectively meet the needs of every pupil, a combination of setting and mixed ability lessons are taught within the KS3 curriculum, with a strong emphasis on differentiated teaching and resources to ensure that each student is challenged and extended.
+To effectively meet the needs of every pupil, a combination of setting and mixed ability lessons are taught within the KS3 curriculum, with a strong emphasis on differentiated teaching and resources to ensure that each student is challenged and extended.
 Regular and consistent assessment and tracking of pupil progress across the curriculum means regular movement between sets can take place.

 Key Stage 4 (KS4)

-More details about our options process can be found here
+More details about our options process can be found here.